We love the uniqueness of the Bird’s Nest Fern as they get their name from the fact they grow on top of other plants, much like a bird’s nest!

 Newspaper or plastic sheet (if you’re propagating indoors)

 What methods can I use to propagate my Bird’s Nest Fern?

-Bird’s Nest Ferns are quite unique in that you can’t use any of the more common methods of propagation like stem cuttings or division.
+These plants are quite unique in that you can’t use any of the more common methods like stem cuttings or division.
 The most successful method of propagating a Bird’s Nest Fern is through spores.
-These appar as brown spots on the undersides of your plant which can be collected and grown into new plants.
+These appear as brown spots on the undersides of your plant which can be collected and grown into new plants.
 It is a little more unpredictable than the methods you might be used to but if done right, can lead to plenty of incredible ferns.
 Below we will go through a complete step by step of this propagation method.

 How to propagate your Bird’s Nest Fern through spores